Back To School Lunch Box Tips And Tricks

-Getting the kids ready to go back to school after the Christmas break can be a daunting task!
+Getting the kids ready to go back to school after an extended period can be a daunting task!
 Between organising school uniforms and after school activities, it’s easy to leave the kids’ lunch boxes to the last minute.
-Here are our top tips and tricks for planning and preparing healthy lunches that will ensure a stress-free start to the school year.
+Here are our top tips and tricks for planning and preparing healthy lunches that will ensure a stress-free start to the day.

 - Planning ahead.

 Setting aside the time to come up with lunch box ideas for the week ahead will not only keep you organised, it will also save you time on those mornings when you are rushing out the door.

 - Allocate 1 hour on the weekend to write out lunch box ideas for the week ahead.
 You can do this by manually drawing out a plan or using a planner App.

 - Choose meals and snacks that keep well in lunch boxes – some examples include savoury muffins, protein balls, wholegrain crackers and pasta.

 - Structure lunch boxes around the three key macronutrients: carbohydrates, fats and protein.
 See the image below for a visual guide on how to fill your kids lunch box.

 - Make sure you include variety – children may grow tired of the same foods, so it is important to incorporate some different lunch options!
 A good way to do this is by changing up their snacks and rotating between different fruits and vegetables.

 Once you have planned out the children’s lunches for the week ahead, set aside time to shop, cook and portion out meals on a Sunday as this will ensure you are prepared for the week ahead.

 - Allocate 1-2 hours on a Sunday to prepare meals and snacks.